Ten Reasons to Love Someone Quantum Mechanically: A Tetrad of Expansive Misreadings

 8. Because you can only predict probabilities at the quantum mechanical realm of atomic and subatomic particles, you can never really win, no matter the argument.

-7. There are minor temperature variations across the sky and as far back in spacetime as when it was cold enough for atoms to get their nuclei on.
+7. There are minor temperature variations across the sky and as far back in spacetime as when it was cold enough for atoms to fire up their nuclei.
 These variations are leftovers from the formation of planets and galaxies billions of years ago.
 Analogously, that thing you did in the late 80’s that your partner still brings up to prove a point, even though it has nothing to do with said point, is not going away any time soon.

 6. A quantum is the minimal amount of any physical entity that can be involved in any interaction.
-It’s a packet of energy, a cautionary tale, the birthday/anniversary juicer of physics.
+It’s a packet of energy, a cautionary tale, the birthday/anniversary home appliance of physics.

 5. Hamilton’s action principle says that physical systems evolve to minimize the action.
 You don’t run home when you can walk.
 You tee off from a par 5 with a driver instead of a 9 iron.
 When your lover asks if s/he looks fat, you say nay.